gopro/labs/docs/control/actions/README.md

 ### Assignments, Variables and Math

-Coming soon (HERO11), QR Command scripts can include variables and operation on them.
+HERO11 v2.10.70, QR Command scripts can include variables and operation on them.
 Why?
 Fun maybe?
+More power, for sure!
 A complete program in a QR Code.

 As 'a' to 'z' and system system fields, 'A' to 'Z' are the variable can contain any floating point number.
 This new variables are all initialized to zero, and can be tested with the '<' and '>' conditionals.
 To make them non-zero, they can be assign with and '=' command.
 Just like with conditions and action,